-The charge in respect of periodic depreciation is derived after determining an estimate of an asset's expected useful life and the expected residual value at the end of its tife.
-The useful lives and residual values of Company's assets are determined by management at the time the asset is acquired and reviewed periodically, including at each financial year end.
+The change in respect of periodic depreciation is derived after determining an estimate of an asset's expected useful life and the expected residual value at the circl of its life.
+The useful lives and residual values of Company's assets are determined by management at the time the esset is acquired and reviewed periodically, including at each financial year end.
 The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology.
 For the relative size of the Company's intangible assets.
 (Refer Note 3 & 4)